lawik/notes/Oredev/Talk - Let me introduce Elixir, your entire web stack.md

 - The machine learning inference is all done from Elixir.
 Not a trace of Python in this project.
 - Every part of this holds to the same Actor model abstractions.
 The web UI, the steps in the media processing pipeline, the machine learning model.
 There are no surprises.

 Alright.
 Lets dig into Elixir and what it is.
+This requires us to talk about languages, runtimes and design.

 ## The runtime, Erlang & the BEAM